 Institutional Biosafety Committee

-Dr. Carolyn Bouma, Assistant Professor of Biology, Department of Life, Earth, and Environmental Sciences
+Dr. Carolyn Bouma, Assistant Professor, Department of Life, Earth, and Environmental Sciences

-Dr. Mike Brown, Professor, Ruminant Nutrition, Department of Agriculture
+Dr. Brock Blaser, Assistant Professor, Department of Agriculture - Plant Expert

 Dr. James Alexander Texas Department of State Health Services (655-7151)